baaivision/Emu3.5/README.md

 <img src="./assets/arch.png" class="interpolation-image" alt="arch." height="100%" width="100%" />
 </div>

-🌍 Emu3.5 Highlights

-🧠 Unified World Modeling
-Natively predicts the next state across vision and language, enabling consistent world understanding and generation.

-🧩 End-to-End Pretraining Objective
-Trained with a unified next-token prediction over interleaved vision-language data, jointly modeling perception and semantics.

-📚 10-Trillion-Token Corpus
-Pre-trained on 10T+ vision-language tokens from sequential internet video frames and transcripts, forming rich spatiotemporal grounding.

-🔄 Native Multimodal I/O
-Accepts and generates interleaved visual-text sequences without task-specific adapters or modality segregation.

-🎯 Reinforcement Learning Post-Training
-Large-scale RL fine-tuning enhances multimodal reasoning, compositionality, and generative fidelity.

-⚡ Discrete Diffusion Adaptation (DiDA)
-Transforms token-by-token decoding into bidirectional parallel prediction, achieving ≈20× faster per-image inference with no quality drop.

-🖼️ Versatile Generation Abilities
-Supports long-horizon vision-language generation, any-to-image (X2I) synthesis, and text-rich image creation.

-🌐 Generalizable World Modeling
-Demonstrates spatiotemporally consistent exploration and open-world embodied manipulation across diverse scenarios.

-🏆 Performance & Comparison
-Matches Gemini 2.5 Flash Image (Nano Banana) in image generation/editing and outperforms on interleaved generation tasks.
+We introduce Emu3.5, a large-scale multimodal world model that natively predicts the next state across vision and language.
+Emu3.5 is pre-trained end-to-end with a unified next-token prediction objective on a corpus of vision-language interleaved data containing over 10 trillion tokens, primarily derived from sequential frames and transcripts of internet videos.
+The model naturally accepts interleaved vision-language inputs and generates interleaved vision-language outputs.
+Emu3.5 is further post-trained with large-scale reinforcement learning to enhance multi-modal reasoning and generation.
+To improve inference efficiency, we propose Discrete Diffusion Adaptation (DiDA), which converts token-by-token decoding into bidirectional parallel prediction, accelerating per-image inference by about 20×without sacrificing performance.
+Emu3.5 exhibits strong native multimodal capabilities, including long-horizon vision-language generation, any-to-image (X2I) generation, and complex text-rich image generation.
+It also exhibits generalizable world-modeling abilities, enabling spatiotemporally consistent world exploration and open-world embodied manipulation across diverse scenarios and tasks.
+For comparison, Emu3.5 achieves performance comparable to Gemini 2.5 Flash Image (Nano Banana) on image generation and editing tasks and demonstrates superior results on a suite of interleaved generation tasks.

 <div align='center'>
 <img src="./assets/co.png" class="interpolation-image" alt="arch." height="90%" width="90%" />